kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 Without anchor positioning, this is almost impossible to achieve with just CSS — this can be _kinda_ possible if we would implement the table using CSS grids, but we’d have _a lot_ of problems, starting from accessibility (as we’d need to override table display), and finishing with the “outside of the table” requirement — we’d need to hack things in some way structure-wise; otherwise, the grid’s named rows and columns won’t be available outside of it.

-And with regular tables!
-Even though we could do something similar with some `:has()` usage, without heavy hard-coding, we could not style only _specific cells_ and not any arbitrary spans.
+And even though we could do something similar when using `:has()`, we could not style only _specific cells_ and not any arbitrary spans without heavy hard-coding.

 But with anchors, things are _so easy_!